fairfaxmedia/elasticsearch/README.md

 ### Extra Settings

-The existence of `/usr/share/elasticsearch/config/elasticsearch_custom.yml` will automatically be appended to the `elasticsearch.yml` settings at runtime
+The existence of `/usr/share/elasticsearch/config/elasticsearch_custom.yml` will automatically be appended to the `elasticsearch.yml` settings at runtime.

 ### Memory Allocation